-The risk of developing tuberculosis (TB) is estimated to be between 12-20 times greater in people living with HIV (PLHIV) than among those without HIV infection.
-In 2011 there were 8.7 million new cases of TB, of which 1.1 million were among people living with HIV.
+The risk of developing tuberculosis (TB) is estimated to be between 26 and 31 times greater in people living with HIV (PLHIV) than among those without HIV infection.
+In 2014 there were 9.6 million new cases of TB, of which 1.2 million were among people living with HIV.

 WHO recommends 12 TB/HIV collaborative activities, including the Three I's for TB/HIV.
 The WHO HIV and TB Departments and their partners, including community groups, work collaboratively on joint TB/HIV advocacy, policy development and implementation in countries.

 WHO develops and promotes tools and guidelines to support countries in improving their TB/HIV collaborative action in order to achieve universal access to HIV and TB prevention, care and treatment services for all people in need.

 The main areas of our work are:

 - 1. Promoting the collaboration of TB and HIV services at all levels

 - 2. Universal antiretroviral therapy (ART) for all HIV-infected TB patients

 - 3. Scaling up the Three I's for TB/HIV